onekanaka/ytoverlayremover/README.md

 # Youtube Overlay Remover - Firefox Add-on

-Removes Youtube overlay and gradients that block vision in full screen
+Small add-on that removes the Youtube Video Player's overlay that blocks the vision in all view modes including full screen.
+The add-on may be publicly published in the future here https://addons.mozilla.org/en-US/firefox/addon/ytremover/